mongodb-developer/GenAI-Showcase/tools/embeddings_generator/README.md

 # Embeddings Generator

-Python tool to create embeddings for a dataset of your choice, and ingest it into a MongoDB Atlas cluster.
+Python tool to add embeddings to a dataset of your choice, and ingest it into a MongoDB Atlas cluster.

 The tool currently supports three embedding models:
 * `text-embedding-3-small`: One of OpenAI's latest text embedding models.
 Dimensions are set to 512 for this model.